Bryobium eriaeoides

-Bryobium eriaeoides, commonly known as the brittle urchin orchid, is an epiphytic or lithophytic clump-forming orchid that has fleshy, green pseudobulbs, each with two leaves and between three and twelve cup-shaped white to purplish flowers but that sometimes remain closed.
+Bryobium eriaeoides, commonly known as brittle urchin orchid, is an epiphytic or lithophytic clump-forming orchid that has fleshy, green pseudobulbs, each with two leaves and between three and twelve cup-shaped white to purplish flowers but that sometimes remain closed.
 This orchid occurs in New Guinea and Queensland.

 Description

 Bryobium eriaeoides is an epiphytic or lithophytic herb that forms large clumps with cylindrical pseudobulbs 60-100 mm long and 10-14 mm wide covered with papery white bracts when young.
 Each pseudobulb has a thin elliptic to lance-shaped leaf 150-200 mm long and 20-30 mm wide.
 Between three and twelve cup-shaped, resupinate white to purplish flowers 4 mm long and 3 mm wide are arranged on a flowering stem 30-50 mm long.
 The flowers are self-pollinating and open only slowly or not at all.
 The sepal and petals are about 3 mm long and 2 mm wide.
 The labellum is about 4 mm long and wide with three lobes.
 The side lobes are erect and the middle lobe triangular with three ridges.
 Flowering occurs from August to October.